gnovakowski/Lab_1/README.md

 	);
 ```

  * `h_sync_gen` - This VHDL module generates the horizontal signal to be displayed on the monitor.
+The goal of this module is to generate an unsigned number for the column so that the pixel generator will know where to write a pixel.
 The code consists of generics (containing the sizes of the different states), a counter to determine the location of the horizontal signal, and a series of outputs explaining the state of the different signals to be used in `v_sync_gen` and `vga_sync`.
 The entity declaration (with generics) can be seen in the code below:

 ```vhdl
 entity h_sync_gen is